 Conditions for Obtaining a Certificate of Registration

-- The Company has to be registered as per the Companies Act, 2016 or Companies Act, 1954.
+- The Company has to be registered as per the Companies Act, 2016, or the Companies Act, 1954.

 - The Company must involve itself in the financial activities.
 If the net financial flow is more than 50%, then that company shall get the NBFC Registration Certificate.

-- The Company which holds a minimum paid up capital of Rs.
+- The Company holds a minimum paid-up capital of Rs.
 2 crores.
-The Foreign Company and foreign investors who want to start an NBFC should have a paid-up capital of Rs.
+The Foreign Companies and foreign investors who want to start an NBFC should have a paid-up capital of Rs.
 5 crores.